 This recipe also demonstrates a useful approach – creating PowerShell functions to display the event subscription and then to remove the subscription fully.
 Finally, be careful when changing an event filter's refresh time (specified in the WMI event filter).
 Decreasing the event refresh time can consume additional CPU and memory.
 For the most part, a refresh rate of once per second or even every 5 seconds is possibly overly excessive.
 Checking every 10 seconds is more than adequate for most WMI events.

-Getting Ready
+Getting ready

 How to do it...